gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 pid$target::*NewMigrationBox:return { self->t = 0}

-pid$target:code.test.before:sort*Len:return /self->t != 0/ {printf("%d\n", arg0)}
+pid$target::sort*Len:return /self->t != 0/ {printf("%d\n", uregs[0])}
 ```

-The variable `arg0` contains the return value.
-So here we are simply printing the return value of the function i.e. the length of the slice being sorted.
+The variable `uregs` is an array of user-space registers and the first one contains, in a `:return` probe, the return value of the function.
+So here we are simply printing the length of the slice being sorted.

 We see: